LukeMitDemHut/llmevaljudge/README.md

+> ⚠️ **Early Beta Notice**
+>
+> This platform is currently in **early beta** and may contain bugs.
+Features, APIs, and architecture are subject to change.
+It is intended for **local testing, experimentation, and research use only**.
+Not production-ready.
+Use with caution and do not expose to the public internet.
+> Contribution welcome!

 # LLM Evaluation Platform

 A comprehensive platform for evaluating Large Language Models (LLMs) using LLM-as-a-Judge methodology.
 This platform enables sophisticated evaluation of model outputs through custom criteria, advanced reasoning metrics, and real-time web-augmented verification.